A Formality quasi-isomorphism for Hochschild cochains over rationals can be constructed recursively: Reminder of , and stable formality quasi-isomorphisms

 \subsection{The operad $\dGra$ and its $2$-colored version $\KGra$}

-To define the operad $\dGra$, we introduce a collection of auxiliary sets $\{\dgra(n) \}_{n \ge 1}$\,.
+To define the operad $\dGra$, we introduce a collection of auxiliary sets $\{\dgra_n \}_{n \ge 1}$\,.

 An element of $\dgra_{n}$ is a directed labelled graph $\G$ with $n$ vertices and with the additional piece of data: the set of edges of $\G$ is equipped with a total order.
-An example of an element in $\dgra_5$ is shown on figure \ref{fig:exam}.
+An example of an element in $\dgra_5$ is shown in figure \ref{fig:exam}.

 Here, we use roman numerals to specify a total order on a set of edges.
-For example, the roman numerals on figure \ref{fig:exam} indicate that $(3,1) < (3,2) < (2,3) < (2,2)$\,.
+For example, the roman numerals in figure \ref{fig:exam} indicate that $(3,1) < (3,2) < (2,3)$.

 Next, we introduce a collection of graded vector spaces $\{\dGra(n) \}_{n \ge 1}$\,.
 The space $\dGra(n)$ is spanned by elements of $\dgra_n$, modulo the relation $\G^{\si} = (-1)^{|\si|} \G$\,, where the graphs $\G^{\si}$ and $\G$ correspond to the same directed labelled graph but differ only by permutation $\si$ of edges.
 We also declare that the degree of a graph $\G$ in $\dGra(n)$ equals $-e(\G)$, where $e(\G)$ is the number of edges in $\G$\,.
-For example, the graph $\G$ on figure \ref{fig:exam} has $4$ edges.
-Thus its degree is $-4$\,.
+For example, the graph $\G$ in figure \ref{fig:exam} has $3$ edges.
+Thus its degree is $-3$\,.

-Following \cite{Thomas}, the collection $\{\dGra(n) \}_{n \ge 1}$ forms an operad in the category of graded vector spaces.
+According to \cite{Thomas}, the collection $\{\dGra(n) \}_{n \ge 1}$ forms an operad in the category of graded vector spaces.
 The symmetric group $S_n$ acts on $\dGra(n)$ in the obvious way by rearranging labels and the operadic multiplications are defined in terms of natural operations of erasing vertices and attaching edges to vertices.

 The operad $\dGra$ upgrades naturally to a 2-colored operad $\KGra$ whose spaces are finite linear combinations of graphs used by M. Kontsevich in \cite{K}.

 For $\KGra$, we declare that $\KGra(n,k)^{\mc} = \bfzero $ whenever $k \ge 1$\,.